 The same goes for your partners.
 They, too, have built a unique following who looks to them for products, services, advice, recommendations, and insights.

-When you strategically partner with another company, you gain access to their audience and vice versa.
+Strategic partnerships give you access to another brand’s audience and vice versa.
 As a result, you’ll have access to a vast pool of potential new customers.

-A great example of this kind of partnership is GoPro and Redbull.
+Want a perfect example of a strategic partnership?
+Look no further than GoPro and Redbull.
 Both companies built their brands around an adventurous lifestyle, and they’ve teamed up numerous times to create memorable marketing campaigns.

-Perhaps their greatest success was when Felix Baumgartner jumped from a platform more than 24 miles above Earth’s surface wearing a GoPro.
+Perhaps their best strategic brand partnerships was when Felix Baumgartner jumped from a platform more than 24 miles above Earth’s surface wearing a GoPro.
 Needless to say, with over 100 million video views across a number of accounts, it got a lot of attention.

 Gain media mentions